xiaochuanfang/Test-Question-Reviewer/README.md

 **Features**
 - Users can choose an Excel file to create a GUI test
-- Users can practice the test in sequential order
-- Users can get score for the test that they just took
+- Users can see a screen shot of the file when choosing the file
 - Users can define which column are question, choices and correct answer in the excel file
+- Users can practice the test in sequential or random order
-- Users can see the progress of the test
+- Users can see the progresion of the test on side table
+- Users can get score for the test
+- Users can review the test after they took it

 **Further Features**
-- Users can practice the test question in random order
-- Users can review questions that they answer incorrectly
-- Users can see a screen shot of the file when choose the file
 - Users can create a test from a word file

 **Screenshot**